-Right from the start we like to urge you not to be embarrassed about having dandruff.
-Half of all human beings have dandruff problems at one time or another.
-As a matter of fact, the dandruff formation is a rather normal and healthy process.
-Our skin keeps regenerating itself.
-In the process, old cells die after a life cycle of about 28 days and make room for new cells.
+Don't be embarrassed about having dandruff.
+Approximately half of all human beings suffer from an itchy scalp and dandruff problems at one time or another.
+As a matter of fact, dandruff formation is a rather normal and healthy process.
+It's caused by the fact that our skin keeps regenerating itself.
+When this happens, old cells die after a life cycle of about 28 days and make room for new cells.
 Since cells are too small to be visible with the naked eye, we are normally not aware of this process.

 Schwarzkopf: Every person has dandruff because the scalp constantly renews itself.
 Why do some people shed visible amounts of dandruff?

-Dr. Hoting: The scalp of all people is populated by a certain yeast-like fungus (Pityrosporon ovale).
-When the fungus exists on the skin in excessive numbers the fungal metabolic products irritate the scalp, which then responds with increased dandruff production.
+Dr. Hoting: Everyone's scalp contains a certain yeast-like fungus (Pityrosporon ovale).
+When the fungus exists on the skin in excessive amounts, fungal metabolic products irritate the scalp, which then responds with increased dandruff production.
 The dandruff formation also depends on individual factors, age and climate.
-Too little exposure to light, in particular to UV light in winter, promotes the dandruff production.
+Too little exposure to light, for example, in particular to UV light in winter, promotes higher amounts of dandruff production.
 The hair care routine also plays a role.
-The dandruff formation becomes conspicuous if the hair is not washed often enough.
+Dandruff formation becomes conspicuous if the hair is not washed often enough.

 SK: When does dandruff make it necessary to visit the dermatologist?

 DH: The scalp may be inflamed when the shedding of dandruff is accompanied by itchy irritated skin.
 Certain skin diseases such as eczema or psoriasis may cause increased dandruff formation.
 In such cases, you should seek the advice of a dermatologist.

 SK: Do dandruff and an itchy scalp always go together?

 DH: No, they don’t.
 Moderate dandruff formation always occurs without further symptoms.
 Only heavy dandruff formation can also lead to itchy skin.